 Understanding Nonverbal Learning Disorder

-A large amount of achievement and learning is determined by scholastic achievements.
+A large amount of achievement and learning is determined by academic achievements.
 How well does she read?
 How well does he write?
 How are you at reading comprehension?
-But what if there were a learning disability that can’t be identified through these typical scholastic meas-urements?
+But what if there was a learning disability that can’t be identified through these typical academic measurements?
 That is the problem with understanding and diagnosing Nonverbal Learning Disorder (NLD).
-NLD is hard to recognize and diagnose because it is hard to identify within an academic setting.
-Often teachers or parents may attribute differences to behavioral problems.
-But what if our “problem children” actually have a learning disability?
-Let’s learn about the basics for Non-verbal Learning Disorder to better our understanding!
+NLD is hard to recognise and diagnose because it is hard to identify within an academic setting.
+Often teachers or parents may attribute differences to behavioural problems.
+But what if the behaviour is actually due to a learning disability?
+Let’s learn about the basics of Non-verbal Learning Disorder.

 What is it?

 Nonverbal Learning Disorder impacts the right hemisphere of the brain.
-This is where fine motor skills develop, spatial processing and organisational skills develop.
-Most common learning disa-bilities like dyslexia, develop in the left side of the brain, where we develop reading and writing skills.
+This is where fine motor skills, spatial processing and organisational skills develop.
+Most common learning disabilities like dyslexia, develop in the left side of the brain, where we develop reading and writing skills.
 This is why this learning disorder is so often overlooked!
-Although NLD is a rare occurring disorder (1 in 1,000), a lack of understanding and diagnosis can lead to hardships on children and may lead to anxiety, depression, isolation and other psychological problems later in life.
+Although NLD is a rare occurring disorder (1 in 1,000), a lack of understanding and diagnosis can lead to hardships for children and may lead to anxiety, depression, isolation and other psychological problems later in life.

-There are 3 broad aspects of normal development that NLD can cause abnormalities: Motoric, Visual-Spatial-Organizational, and Social
+There are three broad aspects of normal development within which NLD can cause abnormalities: Motoric, Visual-Spatial-Organisational, and Social.

 Motoristic